aKelleter/WAL/README.md

 # WAL² - WEB APPLICATION LAUNCHER
-A new micro framework PHP
+A new micro framework PHP - 2024
-CopyLeft 2024